Data Model#

 Binary operations can be performed on two tile or scalar operands of different numeric dtypes.

-When both operands are loosely typed numeric constants, then the result is also
+When both operands are loosely typed numeric constants, the result is also

-a loosely typed constant: for example, 5 + 7 is a loosely typed integral constant 12,
+a loosely typed constant: 5 + 7 is a loosely typed integral constant 12,

 and 5 + 3.0 is a loosely typed floating-point constant 8.0.

-If any of the operands is not a loosely typed numeric constant, then both are promoted to a common dtype using the following process:
+If any of the operands is not a loosely typed numeric constant, both are promoted to a common dtype as follows:

 Each operand is classified into one of the three categories: boolean, integral, or floating-point.
 The categories are ordered as follows: boolean < integral < floating-point.